 I recently had a client who, working through a real estate succession, bought out her husband’s children (from a prior marriage) based entirely on the appraised value of the home.
 No inspections.
 She assumed because she lived in the home, she knew all its quirks.
 However, several years later when she decided to downsize, she discovered her house was not in as good a condition as she thought it was.

-When the first buyer had a home inspection done, there was a long laundry list of things like flashing around the chimney and flues, an undersized chimney cap, a broken a/c vent that was leaking air into the attic, no GFI outlets in the kitchen or baths, settling, etc, etc. But the worse was when the home inspection revealed termites in the attic over the garage.
+When the first buyer had a home inspection done, there was a long laundry list of things like flashing around the chimney and flues, an undersized chimney cap, a broken a/c vent that was leaking air into the attic, no GFI outlets in the kitchen or baths, settling, etc, etc. But the worse was when the home inspection revealed termites eating out the hip rafters over the garage.
 Needless to say the buyer walked away.

 There were several more buyers who rejected the house after the initial home inspection, but one buyer liked the house enough to buy it anyway.
 Then came the killer – he had a sewer inspection done and discovered multiple breaks in the sewer line under the slab.
 (This home was in Jefferson Parish where this sort of thing is not uncommon.)
 Again the buyer walked.